shijuvar/shijuvar/README.md

 * Building Microservices with Event Sourcing and CQRS.
 * Microservices development with Go kit.
 * Distributed Tracing with OpenCensus and Zipkin.

+## Consulting and Training
+Contact at shijuvar@gophermonk.in, for training and consulting on the Go Programming Language and Distributed Systems.

+<b>Technologies:</b> Go, Google Cloud, gRPC, NATS 2.0, NATS Streaming, NATS JetStream, CockroachDB, Go kit, Microservices, DDD, Event Sourcing, CQRS.